telerik/xaml-docs/installation-and-deployment/installing-telerik-ui-on-your-computer/installation-installing-hotfix-wpf.md

 * Click __Products & Subscriptions__ and then select UI for WPF from the dropdown (or Trial downloads if you are a trial user).
 ![Common Installing FromMSIFiles 005 WPF](images/Common_InstallingFromMSIFiles_005_WPF.png)

->If you've purchased TTelerik DevCraft Complete/Ultimate bundle, you will see it in the Products & Subscriptions dropdown.
+>If you've purchased Telerik DevCraft Complete/Ultimate bundle, you will see it in the Products & Subscriptions dropdown.
 >![Common Installing FromMSIFiles 005 Ultimate](images/Common_InstallingFromMSIFiles_005_Ultimate.png)

 * Click "Download Installer and other resources" button.![Common Installing Download Button](images/Common_Installing_Download_Button.png)